What is the Zika Virus?

-The Pandemic of the Zika Virus is currently in full swing, but we should be asking ourselves if there is a real concern.
+The Pandemic of the Zika Virus is currently in full swing, but what risk does it pose to all of us?

 Zika is a condition that is very similar to West Nile, Dengue, Yellow Fever, Japanese encephalitis and a few others.